Hermes-3: Multi-component plasma simulations with BOUT++: Applications

 \subsubsection{Evolution to steady state}

 The system of transport equations is relatively small (e.g. 10,752 variables for the $32\times 48$ mesh) but highly nonlinear and with a wide range of timescales, making finding steady state solutions challenging.
 Simple application of a nonlinear solver does not converge in most cases of interest, and the system must be regularised using a (pseudo-)timestepping approach.
 As the system approaches steady state the timestep can be made progressively larger, usually in an automated manner based on the number of nonlinear iterations required to converge the previous step.
 The combination of time integration method, time step adjustment heuristic, nonlinear solver, inner linear iterative solver, and preconditioner have many parameters that can affect performance.
 The nested methods interact in ways that are problem-dependent, making general conclusions regarding performance difficult to draw.
-For the present 2D problem is has been found that CVODE generally converges more quicky than Backward Euler, though can be more susceptible to numerical oscillations that reduce with tightened tolerance.
+The performance results presented here (e.g. figure~\ref{fig:2d_history}) should therefore be taken as somewhat anecdotal, the important aspects being the energy and particle conservation properties (table~\ref{tab:balances}) and scaling with problem size.

 In general power balance reaches steady-state on a shorter timescale than the particle balance: The thermal energy content of the system (plasma + neutrals) is $W\simeq 47$J, so the energy confinement time is $\tau_E \equiv W / P_{in}\simeq 0.24$ms. On the other hand the ion particle content is approximately $2\times 10^{18}$, giving a particle throughput timescale of $\tau_p\simeq 45$ms. This longer particle balance timescale becomes increasingly challenging at high recycling fractions relevant to large fusion devices.